cmotc/doablesec/030-Doable-Privacy-Android.md

   1. **The Problem with the Play Store** many people advocate the use of the Google Play Store for a few of it's advantages.
 The Google Play Store lets app developers sign their apps using their own cryptographic signatures, for one, which many app stores do not.
-It also sometimes recieves updates before other app stores do.
+It also sometimes receives updates before other app stores do.
 However, those pale in comparison with it's disadvantages.
-The first and foremost disadvantange is the seemingly total lack of meaningful auditing of the apps that are included in the Play Store.
+The first and foremost disadvantage is the seemingly total lack of meaningful auditing of the apps that are included in the Play Store.
 On a single search for a more-or-less benign term like "Chess Game" it is possible to find half a dozen instances of apps that ask for inappropriate or excessive permissions